Manage Users (Azure SQL Reporting)

 Remember that role assignments are cumulative.
 If a report user is created as a Content Manager on the root node, you will have to break permission inheritance if you want to trim permissions for that user on items below the root node.

 To create a user and assign roles

-Open a Web browser, and launch the Windows Azure Platform Management Portal by specifying the appropriate Windows Azure credentials.
+Open a Web browser, and launch the Azure Platform Management Portal by specifying the appropriate Microsoft Azure credentials.
 Open the SQL Reporting server.

 Note Currently, you must use the management portal to create report users.
 After report users are created, roles can be assigned programmatically.

 Click Users at the top of the page.

 Click Create at the bottom of the page.

 Enter user name and password, select one or more item roles that encompass the type of tasks this user is allowed to perform.

 Create user accounts for individuals or groups of users who need access to the service.
 You cannot create groups explicitly, but you can create a generic user account, such as ReportReader, and then distribute the username and password to anyone who needs view access to a report.